• Skip to main content

 The circuit of a pyrometer explained here is based on a thermocouple principle which can be used to read high temperatures directly from the furnace or similar high temperature sources.

-The article explains a straightforward concept which is being incorporated since very long for measuring high temperatures as in furnaces and ovens.
+In this article I have explained a straightforward concept which is being incorporated since very long for measuring high temperatures as in furnaces and ovens.
 Circuit design is enclosed herein.

 The furnaces used in houses (also called boilers) are only associated with raising the temperature of the interior to suitable levels and are therefore does not involve critical temperature levels for the required purpose.